hypromerto/hypromerto.github.io/README.md

 ## Welcome!

-My name is Mert Aslan and I am currently working as a fullstack software engineer at Trendyol.com.
+My name is Mert Aslan and I am currently working as a software engineer at [Carbon Health](carbonhealth.com).
 You can find the details about my projects at the Projects section.